shakfu/py-js/README.md

     make setup
     ```

-The above will get the repo's required git submodules and symlink the repo to `$HOME/Documents/Max 8/Packages/py-js`.
+    The above will initialize and update the required git submodules and symlink the repo to `$HOME/Documents/Max 8/Packages/py-js` to install it as a Max Package and enable you to test the externals and run the patches.

-4. For the purposes of this quickstart, use a recent python3 (3.7+) from [python.org](https://www.python.org), [Homebrew](https://brew.sh), or similar source.
+4. For the purposes of this quickstart, we assume you have a recent python3 (3.7+) from [python.org](https://www.python.org), [Homebrew](https://brew.sh), or otherwise installed on your system.

 5. (Optional) Install [cython](https://cython.org) via `pip3 install cython`.
 It is used for wrapping the max api and it is worth installing it in case you want to play around or extend the wrapped max api.